Biden to continue family tradition of Nantucket Thanksgiving - WTOP News

 Asked whether Biden and his family would discuss whether he should run again, White House press secretary Karine Jean-Pierre on Tuesday declined to comment on the substance of those talks.

-“He’s going to have a private conversation with his family,” she said at her press briefing.
+“He’s going to have a private conversation with his family,” she said at her news briefing.

 Biden and his wife started their annual tradition of spending Thanksgiving on Nantucket before they married in 1977.
 It was their way out of choosing which side of the family to spend the holiday with.
 They settled on the quaint Massachusetts island after one of Biden’s aides suggested it.

-Last year, the family camped out at a sprawling compound owned by David Rubenstein, a billionaire philanthropist and co-founder of the Carlyle Group private equity firm.
+Last year, the family stayed at a sprawling compound owned by David Rubenstein, a billionaire philanthropist and co-founder of the Carlyle Group private equity firm.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.